ChrisCoCreated/depthcaster-old/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy Depthcaster to GitHub and Vercel.
+This guide will help you deploy Sopha to GitHub and Vercel.

 ## Prerequisites